skoch-neat/megga-backend/README.md

     go run main.go

 The server will start at `http://localhost:8080` by default.
-This setting can be changed in the `.env` file.
+The port can be changed in the `.env` file.

 ---